Agrudi/Agrudi/README.md

 <img src="https://komarev.com/ghpvc/?username=Agrudi&style=flat-square&color=blue" alt=""/>
 </div>

-Hello! 👋 I'm Durga, a detail-oriented financial professional and data science enthusiast.
-Currently pursuing a Master's in Computational and Applied Mathematics with a focus on Data Analytics.
-Skilled in data analysis, regression modeling, and visualization using R. Let's connect and explore the world of finance and data together! 💼📊
+👋 Hi there!
+I'm Durga, a dedicated financial professional and data science enthusiast.
+Currently mastering Computational and Applied Mathematics with a focus on Data Analytics.
+Experienced Financial Analyst.
+Proficient in R for data analysis, modeling, and visualization.
+Let's dive into the world of finance and data together! 💼📈 #DataScience #FinanceEnthusiast